LavaMoat/LavaMoat/packages/scorchwrap/README.md

 - It should not be possible for loaders to bypass LavaMoat protections.
 - Some plugins (eg. MiniCssExtractPlugin) execute code from the bundle at build time.
 To make the plugin work you need to trust it and the modules it runs and add the ScorchWrap.ignore loader for them.
 - ScorchWrap plugin is not protecting you against malicious packages being executed by other plugins at runtime (but lavamoat cli could)

+Webpack runtime

+Elements of webpack runtime (`__webpack_require__.*`) are currently mostly left intact.
+To avoid opening up potential bypasses, some functionality of the webpack runtime will need to be restricted.
 # Development

 ## Control flow